Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Methods

+As recommended in \cite{Milovic:L1QSM:2022,Milovic:PT_QSM:2021}, the L1-QSM and FANSI approaches used the provided frequency map with a simulated TE of 10 ms to recover the susceptibility map.
+As recommended by the MEDI-toolbox \cite{NonlinearMEDI:Liu:2013}, the MEDI approach used the provided frequency map with a simulated TE equalling the echo spacing (i.e. 8 ms) to recover the susceptibility map.
+In contrast, the AMP-PE approach used all the unwrapped phase images obtained from 4 echoes to recover the susceptibility map.

-\subsection{In vivo 3D Brain Dataset}
+\subsection{\emph{in vivo} 3D Brain Dataset}

-We acquired in vivo 3D brain data on a 3T MRI scanner (Prisma model, Siemens Healthcare, Erlangen, Germany), with written consent obtained from the subjects before imaging under the approval from the Institutional Review Board of Emory University.
-We reconstruct QSM from both the healthy subject scans and patient scans with brain hemorrhage.
-The data were acquired using the GRE sequence that has the acquisition parameters: \begin{itemize} \item \emph{Healthy subject scans}.
-We have the main magnetic field $B_0=3$ T, the flip angle = $15$\textdegree, the number of echoes = 4, the first echo time = 7.32 ms, echo spacing = 8.68 ms, TR = 38 ms, slice thickness = 0.7 mm, in-plane resolution = 0.6875 mm $\times$ 0.6875 mm, bandwidth per pixel = 260 Hz, and FOV = 220 mm $\times$ 220 mm.
+We acquired \emph{in vivo} 3D brain data from healthy subjects on a 3T MRI scanner (Prisma model, Siemens Healthcare, Erlangen, Germany), with the written consent obtained before imaging.
+In addition, we conducted a retrospective chart review study to obtain clinical MR images from patients with hemorrhage under the approval of the Institutional Review Board of Emory University.
+The patient scans were performed using a 3T MRI scanner (Tim Trio model, Siemens Healthcare, Erlangen, Germany).
+We reconstructed susceptibility maps from both the healthy subject scans and patient scans with brain hemorrhage.
+The data were acquired using GRE sequences with the following acquisition parameters: \begin{itemize} \item \emph{Five healthy subject scans (H1--H5)}.
+We have the main magnetic field $B_0=3$ T, the flip angle = $15$\textdegree, the number of echoes = 4, the first echo time = 7.32 ms, echo spacing = 8.68 ms, TR = 38 ms, slice thickness = 0.7 mm, in-plane resolution = 0.6875 mm $\times$ 0.6875 mm, bandwidth per pixel = 260 Hz, and acquisition matrix size = 320 $\times$ 320 $\times$ 208.

-\item \emph{Patient scans with hemorrhage.} We have the main magnetic field $B_0=3$ T, the flip angle = $15$\textdegree, the number of echoes = 6, the first echo time = 7.5 ms, echo spacing = 7.6 ms, slice thickness = 1.8887 mm, in-plane resolution = 0.9375 mm $\times$ 0.9375 mm, and FOV = 172.5 mm $\times$ 240 mm. \end{itemize}
+\item \emph{One patient scan with hemorrhage (P1).} We have the main magnetic field $B_0=3$ T, the flip angle = $15$\textdegree, the number of echoes = 6, the first echo time = 7.5 ms, echo spacing = 7.6 ms, slice thickness = 1.8887 mm, in-plane resolution = 0.9375 mm $\times$ 0.9375 mm, and acquisition matrix size = 184 $\times$ 256 $\times$ 80.

+\item \emph{Two patient scans with hemorrhage (P2,P3).} We have the main magnetic field $B_0=3$ T, the flip angle = $15$\textdegree, the number of echoes = 4, the first echo time = 6.35 ms, echo spacing = 6.05 ms, TR = 35 ms, slice thickness = 2 mm, in-plane resolution = 0.71875 mm $\times$ 0.71875 mm, and acquisition matrix size = 260 $\times$ 320 $\times$ 72. \end{itemize}